Skip to content

 Future Considerations

 In summary, the Alternative Minimum Tax was established to ensure that high-income taxpayers contribute a fair share of taxes, addressing loopholes in the regular tax system.
 Despite its original intent, the AMT has evolved to impact a broader range of taxpayers, particularly those in high-tax states.
 Recent reforms under the TCJA have mitigated its reach, but the AMT remains a significant component of the U.S. tax system.
-Ongoing discussions about tax policy and fairness will likely continue to shape the future of the AMT, balancing the need for revenue with the goal of simplifying the tax code and reducing the burden on taxpayers.
+Ongoing discussions about tax policy and fairness will likely continue to shape the future of the AMT, balancing the need for revenue to simplify the tax code and reduce the burden on taxpayers.